 I have to tell you, this is the kind of stuff that gets me excited!
 Many of us have worked for companies with departments that have conflicting goals and layers of bureaucracy , right?
 So at SEI, we’ve found that using these objectives has also helped to keep our goals consistently aligned and it eliminates a stagnant bureaucratic culture.
 Basing our everyday decisions on our company Vision and on our Four Core Objectives sets the stage for all of us to work together as a cohesive team.

-At SEI, our leadership team doesn’t promise that everyone will agree with all decisions.
+At Service Express, our leadership team doesn’t promise that everyone will agree with all decisions.
 But we can promise that we’ll be able to explain why we made the decision based on the Four Core Objectives.
 And that’s what makes SEI a dynamic and empowering work environment!